 The answer is rather unsettling, and it is the same then and now, they just want to 'send a message to Americans that we are at war'.

-It is difficult to convey just how desperate Donald Trump is not to be remembered as he worst one-term president of the United States in American history.
-That reality, however, is etched in stone, inevitably.
+It is difficult to convey just how desperate Trump is not to be remembered as the worst one-term president of the United States in American history.
+That reality, however, is already etched in stone.
 Only his most unthinking adherents ever believed his signature campaign promise to build a wall between Mexico and the United States that Mexico would pay for.

-Trump is sort of a Lex Luthor type character (some children identify with Superman, Lois Lane as well as Lex Luthor), but not a smart one.
+Trump is sort of a Lex Luthor type character (some children identify with Superman and Lois Lane, while others gravitate to the villainous Lex Luthor), but not a smart one.
 And whereas, Lex Luthor was portrayed as someone driven to be a master criminal, Lex did not exhibit Trump's sadistic nature.
 Taking on Superman was one thing, but to torture children is something else, altogether.
 Trump and his latter day Himmler, Stephen Miller, have set the American glowing star back to the days of genocidal savagery that accompanied slavery, manifest destiny, reconstruction and the Jim Crow eras in American history.

-The history of the Trump presidency, as horrible at it seems, ultimately will be written to reflect the fact that this administration, this congress, this security and intelligence establishment, was not equal to the task.
+The history of the Trump presidency, as horrible at it seems, ultimately will be written to reflect the fact that his administration, his congress, his security and intelligence establishment, was not equal to the task.

 And, all apologies to those whose loss on the 11th of September 2001 bears heavy on their hearts, and to those who loss one of our brave daughters and sons who sought to right the wrongs inflicted upon us.

-May Providence see us through these rather challenging times.
+May Providence see us through rather challenging times.

-Bookmark this page, you will want to read about Trump, Giuliani and the horror of 9/11, in the next section of this article.
+Bookmark this page, you will want to read the next section of this article.